hfung4/Data-Projects/software_requirements_classification/README.md

     - 1) Non-functional (NFRs) and functional requirements (FRs).
 This is a binary classification problem.
     - 2) Different types of NFRs: for example security, performance, and scalability.
 This is a multi-class classification problem since the NFR types are  mutually exclusive.
 - In short, FRs are requirements related to the features and use cases of a software product; while NFRs are related to how the software/system should achieve its objectives.
 - By automating software requirements classification, requirement engineers can be spared from the tedious and exhausting task of manually labelling thousands of software requirements.
-In addition, it will reduce the domain-knowledge needed from requirement engineers.
+In addition, it will reduce the domain-knowledge needed from requirement engineers. <br><br>